microsoftgraph/msgraph-sample-javascriptspa/README.md

 ## Prerequisites

 Before you start this tutorial, you will need access to an HTTP server to host the sample files.
 This could be a test server on your development machine, or a remote server.
-The tutorial includes instructions to use a Node.js package to run a simple test server on your development machine.
-If you plan to use this option, you should have [Node.js](https://nodejs.org) installed on your development machine.
-If you do not have Node.js, visit the previous link for download options.

 You should also have either a personal Microsoft account with a mailbox on Outlook.com, or a Microsoft work or school account.
 If you don't have a Microsoft account, there are a couple of options to get a free account: